‘No-COVID’ policy drags on Hong Kong economy as cases surge

 Hong Kong has seen banks close branches and movie theaters have shut down.
 The streets of popular shopping and dining districts are lined with shops displaying “for rent” signs.
 Its international airport is nearly devoid of travelers.

-A ban on onsite dining after 6 p.m., imposed last month, is depriving restaurants of of critical dinner and banquet revenues.
+A ban on onsite dining after 6 p.m., imposed last month, is depriving restaurants of critical dinner and banquet revenues.

-Hong Kong’s daily new cases exceeded 2,000 for the first time on Monday; on Thursday, 6,116 new cases were reported.
+Daily new coronavirus cases exceeded 2,000 for the first time on Monday; on Thursday, 6,116 new cases were reported.

-Hospitals are becoming overwhelmed so the city’s looking into converting hotels and even unoccupied public housing into quarantine areas.
+Hospitals are becoming overwhelmed so the city is looking into converting hotels and even unoccupied public housing into quarantine areas.
 But it shows no sign of backing away from matching mainland China’s stringent policies even as the rest of the world learns to live with the coronavirus.

 As part of its zero-tolerance strategy, China has locked down entire cities, literally keeping people sequestered in their homes and providing them with food and supplies as they are isolated during extensive testing and contact tracing to quell outbreaks.

 But China has many cities.
-Hong Kong, former British colony and semi-autonomous region of China, lacks the resources for such a complete lockdown, which would halt virtually all economic activity in the city of about 7.5 million.
+Hong Kong, a former British colony and semi-autonomous region of China, lacks the resources for such a complete lockdown, which would halt virtually all economic activity in the city of about 7.5 million.

-And people living in Hong Kong, which was handed over to communist-ruled China in 1997 under a “one country, two systems” approach, are used to greater freedoms than residents of the mainland.
-Lock downs of single buildings or city blocks have raised vehement criticism.
+And people living in Hong Kong, which was handed over to Communist-ruled China in 1997 under a “one country, two systems” approach, are used to greater freedoms than residents of the mainland.
+Lockdowns of single buildings or city blocks have raised vehement criticism.

-Regional rival Singapore faces a similar wave of coronavirus infections thanks to the highly contagious omicron variant.
+Regional rival Singapore faces a similar wave of coronavirus infections caused by the highly contagious omicron variant.
 But it has opted for a strategy of “living with COVID.”
 That calls for very high vaccination rates and widespread testing.
 Unlike Hong Kong, which is requiring people who test positive to quarantine in hospitals or other government facilities, Singapore lets COVID-19 patients with mild or no symptoms isolate at home.

 So while Singapore’s health care system is not in jeopardy of becoming overwhelmed, Hong Kong hospitals are at 90% capacity and some have had to treat patients outdoors for lack of room inside.

-Hong Kong leader Carrie Lam shows no sign of retreating from the “zero-COVID” stance, saying Thursday that fighting the pandemic was her “paramount task” and the city would “not be distracted by other things.”
+Hong Kong leader Carrie Lam shows no sign of retreating from the “zero-COVID” stance, saying Thursday that fighting the pandemic is her “paramount task” and the city would “not be distracted by other things.”

 “We will impose any measures that we should,” she said.
 “The aim is to make sure Hong Kong people’s lives and health are protected and to uphold Hong Kong’s stability.”